EffrenAnthony/RealTimeBusTracker/README.md

 git clone https://github.com/EffrenAnthony/RealTimeBusTracker.git
 ```

+> Important: Change API keys on the  `mapanimation.js` file for your owns to let others test this project in production.
+Thank you!

 Go to the root of your project and open the `index.html` file in your browser.

 ## Roadmap of future improvements: